uwu/vrh-deobfuscator/README.md

 An automatic downloader and deobfuscator for VRoid Hub models.
 For educational use only.
 I'll get really mad if you don't use it for educational reasons.

+# Why are issues disabled?
+This was mostly made for research purposes, I have no interest in actively enabling piracy (not that piracy is bad lol).
+If you would like to fix issues with the project, feel free to submit a pull request.

 # Usage
 Are you sure you should be using this?